-- significant financial difficulty of the borrower or issuer; - default or delinquency by a borrower; - the restructuring of a loan or advance by the Bank on terms that the Bank would not consider otherwise; - the disappearance of an active market for a security; or borrowers or issuers in the group, or economic conditions that correlate with defaults in the group.
+- significant financial difficulty of the borrower or issuer; - default or delinquency by a borrower; - the restructuring of a loan or advance by the Bank on terms that the Bank would not consider otherwise; - indications that a borrower or issuer will enter bankruptcy: - the disappearance of an active market for a security; or - observable data relating to a group of assets such as adverse changes in the payment status of borrowers or issuers in the group, or economic conditions that correlate with defaults in the group.

 The Bank considered evidence of impairment for loans and advances and held-to-maturity investment securities at both a specific asset and a collective level.
 All individually significant loans and advances and held-to-maturity investment securities were assessed for specific impairment.